New York City’s Rikers Island, facing possible federal takeover, found violating safety standards

 In a progress report released Thursday, the monitor described a decrepit jail complex where detainees are forced to live in damp, fetid quarters infested with mold, vermin and other “generally unsanitary” conditions.

-Despite some progress toward collaboration, the monitor –- a court-created body known as the Office of Compliant Conditions –- found thousands of open violations inside the jail, ranging from “chronic pooling” of water, clogged vents limiting air flow and the persistent smell of sewage.
+Despite some progress toward collaboration, the monitor — a court-created body known as the Office of Compliance Consultants — found thousands of open violations inside the jail, ranging from “chronic pooling” of water, clogged vents limiting air flow and the persistent smell of sewage.
 One detainee complained his cell was full of mice “because there’s no dust pan on unit to properly pick up the trash,”

 The report also faulted jail leaders for failing to maintain key infrastructure, including a sprinkler system that was out of service during an April fire that injured five people.
 The broken system was only disclosed after the monitor inquired about the extent of the damage, according to the report.